holyfair/TestTask/README.md

 # H1 TestTask
-Start project
+# H2 Start project
-Needed to build project and start it from Visual Studio IDE Project starts from swagger page where you can test API
+Need to build project and start it from Visual Studio IDE Project starts from swagger page where you can test API

-# H1 Project structure
+# H2 Project structure
 Database - was choosen unralational database (Mongo) to store polymorphyc data in one collection Swagger - to test API
 Test library - xUnit